-E. A multi-year strategic plan will be developed to generally guide the Californian CESU and will be delivered within 12 months from the date this agreement is executed.
-Five (5) copies of the multi-year strategic plan will be delivered to each Federal Agency.
+E. A current multi-year strategic plan will be maintained to generally guide the Californian CESU.
+Copies of the strategic plan will be available to all parties to the Agreement.

-ARTICLE VIII - PROPERTY UTILIZATION AND DISPOSITION
+ARTICLE VIII.
+PROPERTY UTILIZATION AND DISPOSITION

 Property utilization and disposition is in accordance with OMB Circulars A-110 or A-102, specifically 43 CFR Part 12 (Department of the Interior), 7 CFR Parts 3015-3052 (Department of Agriculture), and 14 CFR Part 1260 (National Aeronautics and Space Administration).